 More than growing your audience, you want to become a thought leader in your niche.
-This requires time and dedication, but it will help you gain a better understanding of your audience’s pain points while setting you up to have a successful online course launch.
+This requires time and dedication.
+But it will help you gain a better understanding of your audience’s pain points while setting you up to have a successful online course launch.

 If you’re truly trying to become a thought leader, it’s important not to spread yourself too thin.
-You’re better off developing a solid audience on one platform like Quora than you are developing a lukewarm audience spread across a handful of different social media sites.
+You’re better off developing a solid audience on one platform than you are developing a lukewarm audience spread across a handful of different social media sites.

 The most important step you can take in becoming a thought leader is showing up consistently and actually providing value.
 Every time someone sees one of your posts or interactions, understand that it may be their first ever impression of you and you want it to be great from the start.

 You’ll eventually find that people are asking the same questions over and over again.
-In that case, I think it’s beneficial to have an organized doc where you can keep the answers to common questions and group them together.
+In that case, it’s beneficial to have an organized doc where you can keep the answers to common questions and group them together.
 When you see a question you’ve answered in the past you can easily copy and paste and in 30 seconds you’ve positioned yourself as an expert for the day.

 There are a number of ways you can do this.
-The simplest is to lurk and see what types of questions are being asked and if there are any consistencies.
+The simplest is to see what types of questions are being asked and notice consistencies.
 If you’re seeing that a third of the posts in your group all touch on the same topic, that’s a great place to start.
 You can also be more forward and ask people to share their pain points in a thread.

 It’s time to start getting nitty gritty and decide upon the one transformation you want for your students.
-It might be tempting to say, “I’m going to create the ultimate supreme course to dog training" but it’s unlikely that you’ll actually be able to pack every single thing anyone will need to know about dog training into one, easily consumable course.
+It might be tempting to say, “I’m going to create the ultimate supreme course to dog training.”
+However, it’s unlikely that you’ll actually be able to pack every single thing anyone will need to know about dog training into one, easily consumable course.

 Instead, narrow it down.

-When we talked to Joseph Michael a few weeks ago, he mentioned going “four deep” with your online course idea.
+When we talked to Joseph Michael, he mentioned going “four deep” with your online course idea.
 This means you should really narrow down your niche and hone in on a very specific pain point.

 To stick with our dog training example, going four deep might look a little something like this: